anjensan/azql/README.md

       (where* (list '= :a.role "ADMIN"))
       (fetch-all))

-Actual work is doing in `fetch-all` - this function executes query and converts `resultset-seq` into vector.
+Function `fetch-all` executes query and converts `resultset-seq` into vector.
 Library provides some alternatives:

 - `fetch-one` feches only one record, raises exception if more than one record returned;
 - `fetch-single` fetches only single value (one row and one column);
 - `with-fetch` executes arbitary code with opened `resultset-seq`;

-Example:
+Fox example:

     :::clojure
     (with-fetch [f (table :Users)]